 Vallejo’s story begins with its establishment during the Gold Rush era when its strategic location on San Pablo Bay made it a vital point for commerce and transportation.

-Named after General Mariano Guadalupe Vallejo, the city has a legacy deeply entwined with the early development of California.
+Named after General Mariano Guadalupe Vallejo, the city has a legacy deeply entwined with California’s early development.

 General Vallejo’s Vision and the City’s Naval Heritage